solliancenet/developing-web3-workshop/04_Polygon.md

 ## Transfer some MATIC

 1. Follow the instructions.
 You should be prompted with MetaMask to confirm the transfer.
-Select **Confirm** after making sure the source address your address.
+Select **Confirm** after making sure the source address is your address.

     ![Graphical user interface, text, application Description automatically generated](./images/media/image67.png)